evennia/evennia/docs/sphinx/source/wiki/Zones.rst

 Using typeclasses and inheritance for zoning
 --------------------------------------------

-The above alias scheme is basically a way to easily find and group objects together at run-time - a way to label, if you will.
-It doesn't instill any sort of functional difference between a magical forest room and a normal one.
-For this you will need to use Typeclasses.
+The aliasing system above doesn't instill any sort of functional difference between a magical forest room and a normal one - it's just an abitrary way to attach tags to objects for quick retrieval later.
+To enforce differences you will need to use
+`Typeclasses <Typeclasses.html>`_.
 If you know that a certain typeclass of room will always be in a certain zone you could even hard-code the zone in the typeclass rather than enforce the ``@dig`` command to do it:

 ::